top of page

 The modern method of worming focusses on decreasing the spread of worms, rather than removing worms from the horse.
 Basically, modern worming is IDing and treating the ‘super-spreaders’; limiting how much they spread worms to other horses.
 Worming horses with high egg counts will limit the number of infective larvae on the pasture.

 In summer, we don’t have to use chemical wormers to limit infective larvae on the pasture.
 Instead we can just use what comes for free each summer in Australia: the sun.
 Hot dry weather (emphasis on the dry) will desiccate the eggs and larvae, if manure pats are broken apart.
 Intact pats can maintain enough moisture to keep eggs and larvae alive.
-Over summer, you can move from collecting manure to harrowing to break apart the pats, or if you are lucky enough to have dung beetles, they will do it for you.
+Over summer, you can move from collecting manure to allowing the dung beetles and dry weather to dessicate the manure and reduce infective larvae.

 In addition to summer worming being pointless in the strategic worming regime, here are some other points why worming is not a good idea over summer.